stanfordnlp/CoreNLP/_pages/cmdline.md

 ---
-title: Using Stanford CoreNLP through the command line
+title: Using Stanford CoreNLP from the command line
 keywords: command-line
 permalink: '/cmdline.html'
 ---